What Is The Top 1 Percent Of UK Income in 2026? (It’s Lower Than You Think)

 The UK’s highest earners are taxed more simply because they can afford it and the government can rake in more than half of the basic rate taxpayers once you reach the additional rate.

-What jobs pay £170k or more?
+What jobs pay £201k or more?

-Jobs that earn 170k aren’t as hard to find as you might think.
-Going back to my visions of bankers in their 3 piece suits and big cars isn’t wrong but interestingly there are lots of sectors that pay this kind of money.
+Going back to my visions of bankers in their 3-piece suits and big cars isn’t wrong but interestingly, there are lots of sectors that pay this kind of money.

-From our research, though these salary levels aren’t just managers they are specialists in their fields.
+From our research, though these salary levels aren’t just managers, they are specialists in their fields.

 Some of the roles we have found are: